MicrosoftDocs/entra-docs/docs/external-id/tenant-restrictions-v2.md

 1. Navigate to **Microsoft** > **Windows** > **TenantRestrictions** > **Operational** and look for events.

 ## Tenant restrictions and Data plane support (preview)
-Trv2 is enforced by the following resources which will address token infiltration scenarios where a bad actor accesses the resource directly with a infiltrated token or annonymously.
+Trv2 is enforced by the following resources which will address token infiltration scenarios where a bad actor accesses the resource directly with an infiltrated token or anonymously.
 - Teams
 - SharePoint Online like OneDrive app
 - Exchange Online like Outlook app